Tree Cabling and Bracing Services in Vancouver, WA

 - Soft cabling is used when tree supports are needed but you don’t want to drill into the tree.
 These support the branches by restricting movement and adding strength.

 Cabling and bracing requires complicated installation and isn’t appropriate for all trees.
-Support systems should only be installed by a certified arborist and their crew.
+Support systems should only be installed by a professional crew.

 Let us know about any trees that are causing you concern.
-Our certified arborist will help you to develop a plan to use supports and lengthen the life of your trees.
+Our tree experts will help you to develop a plan to use supports and lengthen the life of your trees.

 *Frontier Tree Service, formerly known as Sunshine Tree Service, has been serving Vancouver, Portland, and Clark County since 1980.
 In 2010 Sunshine Tree Service became a part of the Frontier Landscaping Team.
 In addition to tree care, Frontier proudly offers full-service landscaping and maintenance.
 We are fully licensed, bonded, and insured.